| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 (co)variance matrices to be estimated that have been factored out).

-indicating which terms in the random
+A logical indicating which terms in the random

 formula have generalized inverses associated with them (non-diagonal